sushil2601/javaScript_practise/REACT.md

 Q .What is reducer in redux.
 Ans :-
     A reducer is a pure function that takes the previous state and an action as arguments and returns the new state of the application.

+Q. What is the role of the useReducer hook in React?
+How does it differ from the useState hook?
+Ans:-
+    The useReducer hook serves as an alternative to useState for managing complex state logic.
+It takes a reducer function and an initial state, returning the current state value and a dispatch function.
+By dispatching actions to the reducer, state updates can be controlled and organized in a more structured manner.

 Q. Core principle of redux.
 Ans :-